Strength-Endurance for Load Carriage

 Load carriage is a constant reality in tactical professions.
 Soldiers carry rucks, firefighters move in full turnout gear, and law enforcement officers operate with duty belts, armor, and equipment.
 These loads are not just heavy, they must be carried for distance, time, and repeated efforts.

 This is why strength alone is not enough.
 The ability to lift a heavy weight once does not guarantee success when carrying moderate loads for long periods.
 Tactical performance depends heavily on strength endurance, the ability to produce force repeatedly under fatigue.
+Programs structured around that demand can be found at CF ONE training programs.

 What Is Strength Endurance in Load Carriage?